dexs99/SerieAScrap/README.md

 # SerieAScrap
-take data from page legaseriea.it
+take data from page legaseriea.it and show only the part that i want (player's info) on bash screen

 beautifulsoup needs to be installed to run this script

 #run this command from bash to install beautifulsoup4

 pip install beautifulsoup4

-The script show all the data on screen